What Are the Consequences of Bad Habits in Your Work? A Guide To Getting Yourself Out of A Rut and Get Your Rockstar Groove Back

 How To Be More Organized With Your Time

-• Invest in a planner.
+- Invest in a planner.
 This will help you keep track of deadlines, meetings, and other important events.
-The calendar on your phone is a great place to start especially if it syncs across all of your devices.
+The calendar on your phone is a great place to start, especially if it syncs across all of your devices.

-• Create to-do lists.
+- Create to-do lists.
 A to-do list can be a great way to ensure that you're prioritizing your time wisely and not forgetting any important tasks.
 However, don't make the mistake of creating a long list with every item being a priority.
 What can you really accomplish?
 Which task will move your business forward?

-• Set aside time each day to plan.
+- Set aside time each day to plan.
 Spend a few minutes each day planning out your to-do list for the day or week ahead.
 This will help you stay organized and on track.
 Use that new planner you just purchased *wink* and block out some time.
 Call it your CEO time.

-• Take breaks.
+- Take breaks.
 Don't try to pack your entire day with activities.
 Take breaks to refresh your mind and stay motivated.
 You have more control over your time than you think.
 Listen to your body when it is telling you to rest.

-Lack of Sleep/Rest
+Lack of Sleep or Rest

 Not getting enough sleep can leave you feeling tired, unfocused, and irritable—none of which are good qualities for being productive!
 If you have the bad habit of staying up late because you see yourself as a night owl, but you have to get up early to go to work, you are making a huge mistake.
-Not sleeping enough at night can not only impact your performance at work but it could also cause health problems – including cardiovascular disease.
+Not sleeping enough at night can not only impact your performance at work, but it could also cause health problems – including cardiovascular disease.

 Working non-stop can lead to burnout, and it's important to take a few minutes here and there to recharge.
 Whether it's getting up to stretch your legs or taking a quick walk around the block, giving yourself a break can make a big difference in your productivity.